 Marriage, as an idea, may differ greatly around the world.
 Some groups practice polygamy (one partner having more than one spouse); some practice “communal” marriages wherein all multiple partners share the beds and company of the other partners in the group.
 But more often the norm has settled into two partners (usually, but not always, of the opposite sex).

 Some religions look upon marriage as primarily a conjugal partnership between a man and a woman, nearly always as a means of legitimizing offspring and ensuring inheritance rights for said offspring.
+Credit: Google Other institutions consider it a high sacrament sanctioned by a supernatural god (which lives in a place not of this earth).
+For these people, the bonding of a woman and a man in matrimony is considered sacred, and a duty to the traditions of the society in which they live.

 Marriage, in short, though (regardless of the trappings and theocracy espoused) is in reality nothing more than a mutually agreed upon contract between people who elect to share their lives, physical resources, and emotional support with the other(s).
 The fates of married partners are intertwined, for good or bad, where self realization is a primary reason for continuing the marital relationship rather than mere sexual gratification (on a regular timetable).